segmentio/segment-docs/src/getting-started/01-what-is-segment.md

 ## Workspaces

 Your Segment Workspace is where you set up and manage sources and destinations, manage the schema of the data your interfaces send, and test and monitor that data for errors.
 A Workspace is a collection of Segment sources, destinations, and their configurations, that are administered and billed together.
-Each Workspace has a specific list of Segment users to which it has granted access, and it may also have several "environments" for production, development and testing use.
+Each Workspace has a specific list of Segment users who may access it, and it might also contain several "environments" for production, development and testing use.

 When you first log in to your Segment account, you can create a new workspace, or choose to log into an existing workspace if your account is part of an existing organization.